 Explore everything from world history to 21st century dance to political philosophy with a liberal arts degree.

-The bachelor of arts degree in liberal studies is designed to prepare for rapid changes in American and world cultures and to give you necessary tools for critical thinking, perspective, and adaptability.
+The bachelor of arts degree in Interdisciplinary Studies is designed to prepare for rapid changes in American and world cultures and to give you necessary tools for critical thinking, perspective, and adaptability.
 Study dance, history, music and art as well as skills that help in daily living like desktop publishing in the workplace.

 Convenient Locations and a Solid Support System